jlevy/og-equity-compensation/README.md

   As we’ll [discuss later](#offers-and-negotiations), the amount of equity you’re offered usually reflects both your contribution to the company and your commitment to the company in the future.
-- To reduce the company’s spending on cash compensation:
-  By giving equity, a company can often pay less cash to employees now, with the hope of rewarding them later, and put that money toward other investments or operating expenses.
+- **Reduce cash spending**: By giving equity, a company can often pay less in cash compensation to employees now, with the hope of rewarding them later, and put that money toward other investments or operating expenses.
   This can be essential in the early stages of a company or at other times where there may not be enough revenue to pay large salaries.
   Equity compensation can also help recruit senior employees or executives who would